kgrid/kgrid-site/docs/developer/README.md

 ## Edit the object

+Let's make the object your own!
+There are several kinds of changes that you'll make as you work on an object.
+- The top-level and implementation specific metadata can be changed (and sometimes those changes need ot be coordinated with code and service changes.)
+- You may change the code (there are lots of ways to organize and write your code.
+See [Advanced Topics](../tutorial).
+Some code changes requires updates to metadata or service descriptions.
+- You can change the services description (which services are available, there names, the inputs and outputs, etc.) These changes also need to be coordinated with the code.

+Spend some time reviewing the structure and files in the KO you just created.
+See [KO Deep Dive](../tutorial/deepdive.md) for more info.

 ### Metadata

-Let's make the object your own!
 Open the top-level `myobject/metadata.json` file in your favorite editor (try [Atom](https://atom.io/) right now!!)
 Change the title, description, ..., as follows:

 ```json
 {